 At Girls Write Now Live: Unmuted, we are also proud to honor women authors and media makers who will deliver keynotes at the events.
 By turning off their mute buttons, they inspire and help amplify the voices of the next generation of writers and activists.

-Get Unmuted With Us This Spring
+Get Unmuted With Us & Watch the Whole Season

 - Friday, March 12 – Honoring Masuma Ahuja, author of Girlhood: Teens Around the World In Their Own Voices (Workman)